CARBON DIOXIDE SCIENCE, DOES IT MAKE SENSE?

 Back to the chart.
 The top square is titled observation.
 Already we can see where things can go wrong.
 What if the observation itself does not result in a rigorous conclusion.
 The data used may be faulty, the margin for error large, the variations statistically insignificant, a normal may not be satisfactorily established, or interpretations of the data may be biased.

 Of course, some observations are inarguable.
-The story of an apple falling on Newtons head is an example of an pure observation, easily repeatable.
-It led to Newtons hypothesis that there was an attraction between the earth and the apple and eventually his theory of gravitational attraction.
+The story of an apple falling on Newton's head is an example of a pure observation, easily repeatable.
+It led to Newton's hypothesis that there was an attraction between the earth and the apple and eventually his theory of gravitational attraction.
 Good science even if the theory was woefully incomplete.
-The story of the apple may not be true, but makes a good narrative.
+The story of the apple may not be true but makes a good narrative.

 So we are starting from an inconclusive and controversial observation.
 The next step is hypothesis built on shaky ground.
-Somehow this hypothesis went almost directly to an mostly accepted theory without addressing the steps between.
-Obviously direct experimentation is not possible since we only have one planet with these circumstances to work with, so scientists relied on something commonly called studies.
-Yes studies, of data of their choice from sources sometimes undisclosed, and results of related experiments that may have been faulty or with results that may have not been duplicated.
-In some cases other unsupported hypotheses are used as evidence.
+Somehow this hypothesis went almost directly to a mostly accepted theory without addressing the steps between.
+Obviously, direct experimentation is not possible since we only have one planet with these circumstances to work with, so scientists relied on something commonly called studies.
+Yes, studies, of data of their choice from sources sometimes undisclosed, and results of related experiments that may have been faulty or with results that may not have been duplicated.
+In some cases, other unsupported hypotheses are used as evidence.

 The following two quotes are related to medical science.
 Similar to climate science in that direct experimentation is difficult, and many of the conclusions are derived from inconclusive results of studies.
 These quotes are from an article in The Atlantic.